Universal Freezing Transitions of Dipole-Conserving Chains: Existence of particle-connected FESs and extended states for any and

-We have shown in Appendix \ref{appendix:uniqueFES} that fixed $L$ and $N$ with $N/L\ge \nu_c$, two different blockage-free FESs necessarily have different dipole moments $X$.
-In this appendix, we address the \emph{existence} of a blockage-free FES (or of a FES consisting of a local BES surrounded by empty sites up to the boundaries, if $N/L<\nu_c$) for any value of $X$ compatible with a fixed pair of $N$ and $L$.
-In this appendix we refer generically both to a blockage-free FES and for $\nu<\nu_c$ to an FES composed of a local BES plus the empty sites as a “BFES”.
+In Appendix \ref{appendix:uniqueFES} it is shown that for fixed $L$ and $N$ two different PC FESs (see \cref{sec:ergodicFES}, or \cref{tab:glossary} for a summary) necessarily have different dipole moments $X$.
+We now show the \emph{existence} of a PC FES for any value of $X$ compatible with a fixed pair of $N$ and $L$.

-The configuration with $N$ particles with minimal dipole moment is the one in which all particles are stacked on the left boundary.
+The configuration of $N$ particles with minimal dipole moment is the one in which all particles are stacked on the left boundary.
 We call its dipole moment $X^*_L$.
 Similarly, the configuration with maximal dipole moment has all particles stacked on the right boundary, with dipole moment $X^*_R$.
-We now present a simple algorithm to construct BFESs that have any dipole moment $X$ between $X^*_L$ and $X^*_R$.
-Importantly, every move we perform in the following brings us from a BFES to another BFES, i.e., we never leave this class of BFESs.
+We now present a simple algorithm to construct PC FESs that have any dipole moment $X$ between $X^*_L$ and $X^*_R$.
+Importantly, every move we perform in the following brings us from a PC FES to another PC FES, i.e., we never leave the class of PC FESs.